Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 When a new entity is created, the editor needs to know three things: the name for the entity in singular, and in plural, and a field specifying whether the entity is leading.
 In every application there must be one entity marked as leading.
 This is used as the default object type.

-The modeling of entities is the most important step in defining the data layer, but this process is incomplete without defining the relationships between them.
+The modelling of entities is the most important step in defining the data layer, but this process is incomplete without defining the relationships between them.
 To add a relationship choose the connection type in the palette and activate the tool with a mouse click.
 Next click on the source entity and (without releasing the mouse button) drag the mouse to the target entity, where the button is released.
 The editor cleverly determines the names for both sides of the relationship from the singular or plural names of the connected entities.
 If you want to create a self-relationship, a simple click on the corresponding entity is enough.

 *TBD*